kairosity/mp2-tunnel-focus/README.md

     Used to enable audio for the countdown timer alarms on mobile.

 - ### **[Stop iPhones From Zooming in on Form Fields](https://www.warrenchandler.com/2019/04/02/stop-iphones-from-zooming-in-on-form-fields/)**
-    Use Warren Chandler's solution to fix this issue in my application.
+    I used Warren Chandler's solution to fix this issue in my application.

 - ### **[Zac's CSS Only Rainbow Animation](https://codepen.io/zak/pen/rWJzPy)**
     Borrowed and altered this CSS code for the app's silent alarm.